lunemec/diskspace-notify/README.md

 ==================
 Checks periodically for free disk space and alerts user via email when there is not enough free space (threshold set in config).

+It does not aim to replace any large monitoring tools, it was an excercise to learn **Go** and maybe create something useful.

 Goals
 -----